More About Solar Panels...

 Made most commonly using the mineral silicon, solar cells essentially create electricity by converting photons of light into electrons.
 The "photovoltaic effect" occurs when photons of light from the sun strikes these cells, a portion of the energy is absorbed into the silicon, displacing electrons which then begin to flow.
 In order to harness this flow, the electrons are drawn into a magnetic field generated by positively- and negatively-charged metal contacts on the top and bottom of the cell. producing direct current, or DC, electricity.
 Using a DC to AC inverter, the DC current is converted to alternating current, or AC, which can then be used to power electrical appliances.

-The History of Solar Panels
+A Brief History of Solar Panels

 In 1839, a young man named Alexandre-Edmond Bequerel became the first to discover the photovoltaic effect.
-Nearly forty years later, William Grylls Adams in 1876 developed a more sophisticated solar sell.
+Nearly forty years later, William Grylls Adams in 1876 developed a more sophisticated solar cell.
 He discovered that a solid material called selenium produced electrical currents when exposed to the light of the sun.
-This might sound simple, but it was a huge step towards the advanced solar panels we use today.
+This might sound simple, but it was a huge step towards the advanced panels we use today.
 It wasn't until 1953 when solar energy was able to be put to practical use.
 Gerald Pearson of Bell Laboratories developed a solar cell using silicon instead of selenium.
 Unfortunately, like most new technologies, Pearson's solar cells were way out of most anyone's price range.
 However, the U.S. military bought into Pearson's invention and that's when solar energy really took off.

 Advantages of Solar Panels